siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Sending email to example@outlook.com via Outlook: Hello!
 ```

+**Issues Solved:**
+- **Reduced Coupling:** The EmailService class now depends on the EmailClient interface rather than on a specific implementation.
+- **Increased Flexibility:** You can easily switch to different email providers by creating new classes that implement the EmailClient interface without changing the EmailService class.
+- **Easier Testing:** The EmailService class can now be easily tested by passing in a mock implementation of the EmailClient interface, making unit tests more straightforward.
+- **Better Maintainability:** The code is easier to maintain and extend, as changes in low-level implementations do not require modifications in the high-level modules.

 # 2. Design Patterns
 Design patterns are reusable solutions to common problems in software design.
 They represent best practices used by experienced object-oriented software developers.
 Design patterns provide a standard terminology and are specific to particular scenarios.